Skip to content

 Erbvertrag formal requirements.
 If you want a binding inheritance contract rather than a revocable will, ZGB Art.
 512 requires offentliche Beurkundung, formal notarial certification.
 A private signed agreement between you and an heir is not legally sufficient as an Erbvertrag.
 It must be notarially certified.
 The notary can also hold the original in the notarial archive.

 Disclosure obligations.
 AMLO-FINMA Art.
 51 requires heirs to include all inherited digital assets above reporting thresholds in the Erbschaftsinventar submitted to the cantonal authority.
-Bitcoin held in self-custody on a hardware wallet, Bitcoin at a Swiss exchange, and Bitcoin at a foreign exchange are all part of the taxable estate.
+Bitcoin in self-custody on a hardware wallet, at a Swiss exchange, or at a foreign exchange all count as part of the taxable estate.
 Omitting them is a criminal matter, not an administrative one.
-The asset is on a public blockchain.
+The asset sits on a public blockchain.
 It is findable.

 The 7-step estate planning procedure